cybernetics/JTemplate/README.md

     {{/}}

 #### Separators
-Section markers may specify an optional separator string that will be automatically injected between the output for each element.
+Section markers may specify an optional separator string that will be automatically injected between the output of the section's elements.
 The separator text is enclosed in square brackets immediately following the section name.

-For example, the elements of the "addresses" section below will be separated by a comma in the generated output:
+For example, the elements of the "addresses" section specified below will be separated by a comma in the generated output:

     {{#addresses[,]}}
     ...